 - Funding on a first-come, first-served basis nationally until fully subscribed

 CAN MY BUSINESS APPLY FOR A PPP LOAN THROUGH NORTHFIELD SAVINGS BANK?

-Yes, Northfield Savings Bank is prepared to originate and service the Paycheck Protection Program.
-We will respond to all applications, with priority given to existing NSB relationships.
+Yes, Northfield Savings Bank is originating and servicing the Paycheck Protection Program, responding to all inquiries.
+Applications from NSB customers and Vermont-based businesses will be accepted until August 8 deadline or when federal funding is depleted, whichever comes first.
 Please follow the steps outlined at the top of this page to submit your application.

 WHO IS ELIGIBLE FOR PPP FUNDING?

 Eligible businesses with 500 or fewer employees can apply for a PPP loan.
 This includes:

 - Self-employed individuals

 Certain businesses with more than 500 employees might also meet SBA eligibility requirements.
 SBA provides those details HERE.